pingworlds/pong/readme_en.md

 - aar

-For use as a third-party library for android clients, use the gomobile bind command to compile to aar, refer to gomobile.txt(gomobile.txt)
+For use as a third-party library for android clients, use the gomobile bind command to compile to aar, refer to [gomobile.txt](gomobile.txt)